 If you want to enable secure smtp, and I recommend strongly you do, you

-smtps in /etc/postfix/master.cf so they look as follows.
+defining smtps in /etc/postfix/master.cf so they look as follows.

 smtps inet n - y - - smtpd

-Different distributions provide diffent ways of doing this.
+Different distributions provide different ways of doing this.
 In some, all the configuration is accomplished in a single configuration file, etc/dovecot/dovecot.conf.
 In others, including Debian, the dovecot.conf file is fairly vanilla and directs the system to look for multiple configuration files in the /etc/dovecot/conf.d directory.